mohammedmuzammil0721-sudo/New_Project/README.md

-# New_Project
+# New_Project\n
-This is my first Git repository
+This is my first Git repository\n
-Hello Every One!
+Hello Every One!\n
-My first project is password genrator
+My first project is password genrator \n
 My second project is  student basic changes